llucbb/friends/README.md

 So we provide you with an initial implementation of controllers that fulfill the legacy API and you can work from there.

 The legacy team has provided us with a script that you can execute to check if your implementation is on the right path.
-Just execute `bash -c scripts/legacy-test` while your service is running and expect all checks to pass.
+Just execute `./legacy-test` while your service is running and expect all checks to pass.
 This script uses `bash` and should work just fine in macOs and linux.

 No database needed, you can persist everything in memory.